You’re here because you’re wondering — what does CV stand for?

 An academic CV is longer and more detailed than other types of CVs.

 Don’t worry.
-“Longer and more detailed” doesn’t mean harder.
+“Longer and more detailed” doesn’t have to mean harder.
 You can write an academic CV just as quickly as a resume.
+It starts with understanding what a CV is.

 An academic CV should include the following:

-- Contact info: Just like you would in a resume, CVs prominently feature your name, email address and phone number.
+- Contact information: Just like you would in a resume, CVs prominently feature your name, email address and phone number.

 - Summary statement: Start with a tight, informative summary statement explaining why you are the best candidate for the job.